sholiday/musicbox/README.md

 Musicbox is an NFC‑triggered music player aimed at running on a Raspberry Pi (32‑bit OS on Pi 2/3).
 It is being built with TDD and commits should remain small and frequent.

 Looking for setup and day-to-day usage instructions?
-See the user guide in `docs/user-guide.md`.
+Visit the mdBook-based [Musicbox User Guide](https://sholiday.github.io/musicbox/) or build it locally with `mdbook serve docs`.

 ## Developer Notes